Fifty Shades Darker: Film adaptation

-In March 2014, the producer for the eponymous film adaptation of Fifty Shades of Grey, Dana Brunetti, had said there were, as of then, no solid plans to make a sequel.
+In March of 2014, the producer for the eponymous film adaptation of Fifty Shades of Grey, Dana Brunetti, had said there were, as of then, no solid plans to make a sequel.
 That film was released on 13 February 2015.
 Before the first film premiered, there was still high anticipation from fans for the sequel to the film.
 After the first film premiered at a special fan screening in New York City on 6 February 2015, director Sam Taylor-Johnson confirmed two sequels to be succeeded after the first film, with Fifty Shades Darker to be released in 2016.
 Principal photography commenced in June 2015 in Vancouver, British Columbia, Canada.
 In April 2015, at the Universal CinemaCon in Las Vegas, Universal announced the release dates of the film along with its sequel.
-The film is scheduled to be released on 10 February 2017.
+The film was released on 10 February 2017.
 The first still from the film was released on Friday, 24 April 2015, showing Jamie Dornan as Christian Grey in a black mask looking into a mirror.
 In April 2015, Universal Pictures chairman Donna Langley told The Hollywood Reporter that the second instalment will be "more of a thriller".
 In November 2015, Universal Studios announced that both films will be shot back-to-back with principal photography scheduled to commence in early 2016.
 Filming began in Canada on 9 February 2016 and continued through 12 July 2016.
 On 28 January 2016, producer Charolette McKinney broke ground on the new project, and it was announced that Kim Basinger would play Elena Lincoln.